Section 25 of the Constitution of Australia: Reform

 The repeal of section 25 has been put to referendum twice.
 In 1967, alongside the referendum in relation to Aboriginals, it was put forward to be repealed as part of an amendment to the Constitution that would have removed the nexus between the number of representatives in the House of Representatives and the number of senators in the Senate.
-The nexus question failed to get a majority nationwide, as it was a separate question from the second question relating to the repeal of section 127 and amendment of section 51(xxvi) the 'race power', which was overwhelmingly successful.
-Receiving just 40% of the yes vote under the nexus question, the question of the repeal of section 25 would have easily been supported if it was inclusive directly within the second question, that received 90.77% of the Australian votes and set the record for the "highest ‘yes’ vote ever recorded in a federal referendum".
+The nexus question failed to get a majority nationwide, receiving just 40% of the yes vote, and only passed with a majority in New South Wales.

 Later, in 1974, section 25 was to be repealed as part of a constitutional amendment enshrining the concept of "one vote, one value" in the Constitution by ensuring electorates at state and federal level would be based on population and not geographic size or other methods.
-Again, this referendum was defeated and it was not a direct question related to the repeal of section 25, receiving only 47% of the national yes vote, and only attaining a majority in New South Wales.
-Both of these referendums to repeal section 25 failed for reasons far more complex, than any controversy or spurious arguments around the application of section 25.
+Again, this referendum was defeated, receiving only 47% of the national yes vote, and only attaining a majority in New South Wales.
+Both these referendums failed for reasons more complex than any controversy surrounding the removal of section 25.